 He’s the leader of the offense.
 The success or failure of a single pass could make or break a game for his team.
-The quarterback has a lot riding on him each time he steps onto the field.
+Quarterbacks have a lot riding on them each time he steps onto the field.

 After the helmet and pads come off, he transforms into a different man – hair slicked back, shades on, stepping into a hot sports car with his limited edition kicks.
 He’s a man known not only for his talent but also for his personal style.